dmhdmhdmh/Awesome-Foundation-Models-for-Pathology-Image-Analysis/README.md

 # Introduction

-Implicitly representing image signals has gained popularity in recent years for a broad range of medical imaging applications.
+Foundation models have gained popularity in recent years for a broad range of pathological imaging applications.
-The most motivating reasons are the following:
-* Memory efficiency: The amount of memory demanded to represent the signal is not restricted by the signal's resolution.
-* Unlimited Resolution: They take values in the continuous domain, meaning they can generate values for coordinates in-between the pixel or voxel-wise grid
-* Effective data usage: They can learn to handle reconstruction and synthesis tasks without high-cost external annotation.

-Which all are significantly important for developing an automatic medical system.<br>
-With the aim of providing easier access for researchers, this repo contains a comprehensive paper list of Implicit Neural Representations in Medical Imaging, including papers, codes, and related websites.<br>
+With the aim of providing easier access for researchers, this repo contains a comprehensive paper list of Foundation models in Pathology Image Analysis, including papers, codes, and related websites.<br>
-We considered a sum of `81` research papers spanning from 2021 to 2023.
+We considered a sum of `81` research papers spanning from 2022 to 2025.

 ---
 # papers